-What's The Best Pour Over Coffee Maker - Our Pick is...
+The Best Pour Over Coffee Makers – Reviews and Buying Guide

-Before you get all excited to join the pour over coffee revolution, consider the following as it will help you make the right choice, but first we need to make something crystal clear:
+Before you get all excited to join the pour over revolution, consider the following as it will help you make the right choice.
+But first we need to make something crystal clear:

 Your Grinder is Still the Most Important Purchase!

-Talk to any Barista and they will tell you that the most important tool in making kickass coffee isn’t the brew method - It’s the grinder (1).
+Any barista will tell you that the most important tool in making kickass coffee isn’t the brew method – it’s the grinder (1).
 Consistent coffee grounds are critical to make this work.

-“Ain’t Nobody Got Time For That"... i.e - How Patient are you?
+“Ain’t Nobody Got Time For That” (How Patient are you?)

 Portability – Where will you Brew?